Afra332270/sales-data-cleaning-project/README.md

 The files can be found in the [data folder] (data/).

+## Data Dictionary
+More information on the attributes of the dataset, such as what each column represents can be found in the data_dictionary.md

+## Data Quality Rules
+A set of data quality rules have been defined for the dataset to follow, to identify potential issues and ensure that the dataset meets accepted standards.
+The rules cover criteria about completeness, uniqueness, validity, accuracy and integrity of values in the dataset.
+More on the rules can be found here.

+## Dataset Preparation
-Description on how the clean and messy version of the dataset was created and prepared is given in ....
+Detailed description on how the original, clean version of the dataset (sales_clean.csv) was created and how the messy version (sales_messy.csv) was created can be found in the ... file.

+## Cleaning Process